Thousands of local health staff celebrated the NHS birthday in style with free ice creams delivered to their doorstep.

 Four ice cream vans toured the Trust sites throughout the day handing out cones and ice lollies as part of the celebrations to wish the NHS a happy 72nd birthday.

 The vans visited Reading’s Royal Berkshire Hospital, Bracknell Healthspace, Prince Charles Eye Unit, Windsor Dialysis Centre.
 West Berkshire Community Hospital, Townlands Memorial Hospital, Henley and the Dingley Child Development Centre on the University of Reading campus.

-Trust Chief Executive Steve McManus said: “Our staff have gone through such tough times recently and we wanted to show our appreciation, and the 72nd birthday celebrations seems a good time to lay on this treat.
+Trust Chief Executive Steve McManus said: “Our staff have gone through such tough times recently and we wanted to show our appreciation, and the 72nd birthday celebrations seem a good time to lay on this treat.
 It’s just a small part of a wider range of initiatives we’ve implemented to support our staff and say thank you for all their commitment and dedication.